 The chiles rellenos> in Mexican restaurants often contain plenty of salty cheese filling in roasted poblanos that are dipped in an egg-flour batter and fried.
 But you can execute a healthier vegan rendition with creamy potatoes and an eggless batter!

-- 1 pound russet or Yukon Gold potatoes
+- 1 pound Idaho® potatoe russets or Yukon Golds

 - 4 large cloves garlic, peeled

 - 1/4 cup finely chopped fresh oregano leaves

 - 2 tablespoons finely chopped fresh cilantro leaves and tender stems

 - 2 1/2 teaspoons coarse sea or kosher salt

 - 1 teaspoon smoked paprika

 - 2 tablespoons canola oil, plus extra for deep-frying